laozhou-in-germany/Chens_LMS_Public/docs/docs/ref11_goal_management.md

 ### Yalm front matter

-The outcome note has the following standard property in the yalm front matter.
+The project note has the following standard property in the yalm front matter.

 ```yaml
 ---